viljamis/legibilityapp/README.md

 # Legibility App

-Legibility App is an old quick-n-dirty prototype by @viljamis for user interface designers for evaluating typeface legibility under different viewing conditions.
+Legibility App is an old quick-n-dirty prototype by @arielsalminen for user interface designers for evaluating typeface legibility under different viewing conditions.
 Some features might not work in all browsers anymore.

 ## Usage: